-Social Care Grant £m

-2023-24 Social Care Grant 61.318

-2024-25 Additional Social Care Grant determined according to the Adult Social Care Relative Needs Formula 8.041

-2024-25 Additional Social Care Grant Equalisation Funding, applied to reflect the Council's low Council Tax taxbase which reduces its ability to raise additional funding through levying the ASC Precept 3.311
+Social Care Grant £m 2023-24 Social Care Grant 61.318 2024-25 Additional Social Care Grant determined according to the Adult Social Care Relative Needs Formula 8.041 2024-25 Additional Social Care Grant Equalisation Funding, applied to reflect the Council's low Council Tax taxbase which reduces its ability to raise additional funding through levying the ASC Precept 3.311 2024-25 Estimated Additional Social Care Grant - one-off allocation to be confirmed in the Final Local Government Finance Settlement 7.557

-- 70 670

 - Improved Better Care Fund (iBCF) The iBCF is additional funding for adult social care authorities, which has to be included within Better Care Funding plans.
 For 2024-25, funding is being maintained at the same level as in 2023-24 in cash terms (£2.14bn), with the distribution unchanged.
 The Council's allocation is £35.733m. - Business Rates Capping This Section 31 Grant compensates authorities for reductions in business rates income, following decisions by Government to change the rate relief for some organisations and for changes in the uprating of the business rates multiplier, including freezing of the business rates multiplier in recent years.
-The amount included in the Council's 2024-25 budget calculation is the Council's Provisional Settlement allocation for under-indexing of the business rates multiplier.
-Billing authorities will provide final estimates by 31 January 2024 to be used in setting the budget.
-A verbal update of business rates income will be provided at this meeting.
+The amount included in the Council's 2024-25 budget calculation is the Council's Settlement allocation for under-indexing of the business rates multiplier.

 - Services Grant The Services Grant is an un-ringfenced grant to support the delivery of all local authorities' services.
-It has continued in 2024-25 but with total national funding significantly reduced from £464m to £77m, which is being used to fund increases to other Settlement grants and equalisation of the Adult Social Care Precept within the Social Care Grant.
+It has continued in 2024-25 but with total national funding significantly reduced from £464m to £87m, which is being used to fund increases to other Settlement grants and equalisation of the Adult Social Care Precept within the Social Care Grant.
 The funding is distributed through the existing formula for assessed relative need.
-The Council's allocation has decreased, from £4.385m in 2023-24 to £0.718m in 2024-25. - Other Grants - - Domestic Abuse Duties The Domestic Abuse Act 2021 placed new duties on local authorities to ensure that victims of domestic abuse and their children can access the right support in safe accommodation.
+The Council's allocation has decreased, from £4.385m in 2023-24 to £0.788m in 2024-25. - Other Grants - - Domestic Abuse Duties The Domestic Abuse Act 2021 placed new duties on local authorities to ensure that victims of domestic abuse and their children can access the right support in safe accommodation.
 This funding is to enable local authorities to deliver these duties.
 Local authorities were advised of individual allocations for 2023-24 and 2024-25.
 The Council's allocation is £1.533m for 2024-25 (2023-24: £1.505m) - Homes for Ukraine Tariff Grant funding for councils who have a number of important functions in supporting this scheme. - Bus Service Improvement Grant funding to form part of the necessary investment required for the delivery of the Bus Service Improvement Programme.
 The Council's revenue allocation for 2024-25 is £10.624m, which includes original grant funding announced for 2024-25 of £6.105m and an additional £4.519m, announced in September 2023 (2023-24: £11.466m).
 However, following the establishment of the new East Midlands County Combined Authority (EMCCA), funding from 2024-25 will first be allocated to the combined authority and then allocated to Derbyshire County Council.
 This is because there is a transitional period prior to the transfer of transport functions to the EMCCA with functions in the first year (2024-25) being discharged by the Council.